Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Related Work

 \section{Related Work}

-\textbf{Partial Domain Adaptation:} Deep domain adaptation methods have been widely studied in recent years.
-These methods extend deep neural networks by embedding adaptation layers for moment matching \cite{tzeng2014deep,long2015learning,sun2016deep,chen2019joint} or adding domain discriminators for adversarial training \cite{ganin2016domain,tzeng2017adversarial}.
-However, these methods may be restricted by the assumption that the source and target domains share the same label space, which is not held in the partial domain adaptation scenario.
+\textbf{Partial Domain Adaptation:} Deep DA methods have been widely studied in recent years.
+These methods extend deep models by embedding adaptation layers for moment matching \cite{tzeng2014deep,long2015learning,sun2016deep,chen2019joint,chen2019homm} or adding domain discriminators for adversarial training \cite{ganin2016domain,tzeng2017adversarial}.
+However, these methods may be restricted by the assumption that source and target domains share the same label space, which is not held in PDA scenario.
 Several methods have been proposed to solve the PDA problem.
-Selective adversarial network (SAN) \cite{cao2018partial} trains a separate domain discriminator for each class with a weight mechanism to suppress the harmful influence of the outlier classes.
-Partial adversarial domain adaptation (PADA) \cite{cao2018partial2} improves SAN by adopting only one domain discriminator and obtains the weight of each class based on the predicted target probability distribution of the classifier.
-Example transfer network (ETN) \cite{cao2019learning} automatically quantifies the weights of source examples based on their similarities to the target domain.
-Unlike previous PDA methods, which are based on adversarial networks, our proposed RTNet can be integrated not only into the domain adaptation method based on adversarial training but also into the domain adaptation method based on moment matching.
+Selective adversarial network (SAN) \cite{cao2018partial} trains a separate domain discriminator for each class with a weight mechanism to suppress the harmful influence of outlier classes.
+Partial adversarial domain adaptation (PADA) \cite{cao2018partial2} improves SAN by adopting only one domain discriminator and gets the weight of each class based on the target probability distribution output by classifier.
+Example transfer network (ETN) \cite{cao2019learning} quantifies the weights of source examples based on their similarities to the target domain.
+Unlike previous PDA methods, only high-level information was used, RTNet combines pixel-level and high-level information to achieve more accurate sample filtering.

-\textbf{Reinforcement Learning:} Reinforcement learning (RL) can be roughly divided into two categories \cite{arulkumaran2017deep}: value-based methods and policy-based methods.
+\textbf{Reinforcement Learning:} RL can be roughly divided into two categories \cite{arulkumaran2017deep}: value-based methods and policy-based methods.
 The value-based methods estimate future expected total rewards through a state, such as SARSA \cite{rummery1994line} and deep Q network \cite{mnih2015human}.
 Policy-based methods try to directly find the next best action in the current state, such as REINFORCE algorithm \cite{williams1992simple}.
 To reduce variance, some methods combine value-based and policy-based methods for more stable training, such as the actor-critic algorithm \cite{konda2000actor}.
-So far, data selection based on RL has been applied in the fields of active learning \cite{fang2017learning}, co-training \cite{wu2018reinforced}, domain adaptation \cite{patel2018learning}, text matching \cite{qu2019learning}, etc. However, there is a lack of reinforced data selection methods to solve PDA problem.
+So far, data selection based on RL has been applied in the fields of active learning \cite{fang2017learning}, co-training \cite{wu2018reinforced}, text matching \cite{qu2019learning}, etc. However, there is a lack of reinforced data selection methods to solve the PDA problem.